Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Background

-The only terms in the mixer Hamiltonian $B = \sum_{j=1}^n X_j$ that will contribute to the expected cost are $X_u$ and $X_v$, as the rest will commute through and cancel.
-Similarly, the only terms that remain from the cost Hamiltonian $C = \sum_{uv} C_{uv}$ will correspond to the edges that involve vertices $u$ or $v$.
-Therefore, when maximizing the total cost Hamiltonain $C$, we are maximizing over the linear combination of subgraphs for which edges are within single hop from either $u$ or $v$.
-This analysis can easily be extended to depth $p$, for which it can be shown that the subgraphs will be composed of edges that are $p$-hops away from $u$ or $v$.

 However, adjusting the cost Hamiltonian that is used in the phase operatory $U(C, \gamma)$ can lead to changes in how much the QAOA can "see" for a given $p$.
 One example of the application of a modified phase operator is shown in \cite{wilkie2024qaoarandomsubgraphphase}.
-We discuss our modified ansatz in detail in the next section.
+We discuss our new phase operator in detail in the next section.